-Buddleia davidii (Buddleja davidii) was found in various locations along the R139 Malahide Road .
+Buddleia davidii (Buddleja davidii) was found in various locations along the R139 Malahide Road.
 It was found on the northern side of the road, opposite the junction with Northern Cross Road, and again opposite the junction with Cara Park.
-It was found on the southern side of the R139 road near the Clonshaugh Road junction as well as at locations with Dublin Airport lands.
+It was found on the southern side of the R139 road near the Clonshaugh Road junction.
 It is listed by Invasive Species Ireland on the 'Amber List: Uncertain Risk'.
 This species is a native of China but is common as a garden plant owing to its profusion of flowers which tend to attract a considerable diversity of butterflies (NRA, 2010).
 It is frequently found in waste ground in urban environments (common in Dublin and Cork), though it has a widespread distribution throughout the country (NRA, 2010).